-We assess Aesthetic Quality in lakes by using the numeric phosphorus standard for lakes with a surface area of 20 acres or more (35 III.
+Illinois EPA assesses Aesthetic Quality in lakes by using the numeric phosphorus standard for lakes with a surface area of 20 acres or more (35 Ill.
 Adm.
-Code 302.205) and the narrative standards of 35 III.
+Code 302.205), the Offensive Conditions narrative standard (35 Ill.
 Adm.
-Code 302.203 or 302.403 (for Lake Calumet).
-We use information of the Ambient Lake Monitoring Program or the Harmful Algal Bloom Program.

-Assessing attainment of the narrative standards requires knowing the natural conditions and expectations of the lake.
-We compare conditions in the lake to those prohibited by the standard.
-When we determine that the standard is not attained, we document the relevant conditions as the cause of non-attainment.
-These conditions include: "sludge, bottom deposits, floating debris, visible oil, odor, plant or algal growth, color, or turbidity of other than natural origin."
-In addition, when we determine that plant or algal growth causes non-attainment, we identify phosphorus (total) as a contributing cause.

-For lakes with a surface area of at least 20 acres, we also apply the phosphorus standard of 35 Ill.
+Code 302.203), or the Unnatural Sludge narrative standard (35 Ill.
 Adm.
+Code 302.403).
+Information used for the Aesthetic Quality assessments is typically generated from the Ambient Lake Monitoring Program and the Harmful Algal Bloom Program.

+Assessing attainment of the Offensive Conditions and Unnatural Sludge narrative standards requires knowledge of the natural conditions and expectations of the lake.
+Illinois EPA biologists compare conditions in the lake to those prohibited by the standard.
+When the standard is not attained, the relevant conditions are documented as the cause of non-attainment.
+These conditions include: "sludge, bottom deposits, floating debris, visible oil, odor, plant or algal growth, color, or turbidity of other than natural origin" (35 Ill.
+Adm.
+Code 302.203 or 302.403).
+In addition, when Illinois EPA biologists determine that plant or algal growth causes non-attainment, phosphorus (total) is identified as a contributing cause.

+For lakes with a surface area of at least 20 acres, the phosphorus standard of 35 Ill.
+Adm.
+Code 302.205 is applied.
+If surface total phosphorus values exceed the standard (0.05 mg/L) on more than one monitoring visit in a calendar year, then the waterbody is identified as not attaining Aesthetic Quality and phosphorus (total) is identified as a cause of impairment.
+A monitoring visit is defined as all samples collected on the same date.

-Code 302.205.
-If 10% or more of the surface total-phosphorus values exceed the standard (0.05 mg/L), then we identify phosphorus (total) as a cause of non-attainment. sThe guidelines to assess Aesthetic Quality in lakes are in Table C-26.
-Guidelines to identify causes of non-attainment are in Table C-27.
+The guidelines to assess Aesthetic Quality in lakes are in Table C-25.
+Guidelines to identify causes of non-attainment are in Table C-26.